 I recently attended Vision 2012, IBM’s conference for users of its financial governance, risk management and performance optimization software.
 I reviewed the finance portion of the program in a previous blog.
 I’ve been commenting on governance, risk and compliance (GRC) for several years, often with the caveat that GRC is a catch-all term invented by industry analysts initially to cover a broad set of individual software applications.
 Each of these was designed to address specific requirements across a spectrum of users in operations, IT and Finance within a company, often to meet the needs for a specific industry such as financial services or pharmaceuticals.
 Vision 2012 covered a lot of ground under the GRC heading, confirming the breadth of both this software category and IBM’s offerings in it.
 I want to focus on two areas: automation of IT governance activities and effective management of GRC-related data.

-Topics: Governance, GRC, Operational Performance Management (OPM), Access Controls, identity controls, OpenPages, process controls, Business Collaboration, IBM, Business Performance Management (BPM), compliance, Financial Performance Management (FPM), risk management, controls, IT controls
+Topics: Governance, GRC, Office of Finance, Operational Performance Management (OPM), OpenPages, Analytics, Business Collaboration, IBM, Business Performance Management (BPM), compliance, Financial Performance Management (FPM), controls, IT controls

 My colleague Mark Smith and I have frequently commented on the artificiality of the emerging software category governance, risk and compliance (GRC).
 To be sure, once stand-alone categories of software (IT governance, audit documentation and industry-specific compliance management, to name three examples) have started what I expect to be a long convergence process.
 Moreover, since just about all controls and risk management efforts require a secure IT environment to be effective, there is a growing interdependence between effective IT governance and everything else connected with enterprise GRC.

-Topics: Governance, GRC, Operational Performance Management (OPM), enterprise risk management, ERM, risk metrics, vendor selection, Business Performance Management (BPM), compliance, Financial Performance Management (FPM), Risk, risk management, controls, IT governance
+Topics: Customer Experience, Governance, GRC, Office of Finance, Operational Performance Management (OPM), enterprise risk management, ERM, Business Performance Management (BPM), compliance, Financial Performance Management (FPM), Risk, controls, IT governance